An initializer function is where a contract initializes its state.

 If a contract has no initializer function, initialization is then not required and all functions can be called at any time.
 Contracts that do have initializers can also make some of their functions available prior to initialization by marking them with the

-#[noinitcheck]attribute - though any contract state initialization will of course not have taken place.Cost
+#[noinitcheck]attribute - though any contract state initialization will of course not have taken place.How It Works

 PrivateContext::assert_nullifier_exists.
 For public ones, it is equivalent to a call toPublicContext::nullifier_exists_unsafe.The

-noinitcheckattribute can be used to skip the initialization nullifer checks.
+noinitcheckattribute can be used to skip these checks.only_selffunctions also implicitly skip them.